Do you want to invite your family to Japan? Here’s a quick guide!

 Since my mom couldn’t provide her school record due to a fire accident, she was asked to submit an explanation letter.
 It was only handwritten by my sister.

 There were other documents that weren’t necessary for us to submit given our case.
-If you think there’s a slight difference between our cases, I strongly advise you to go check this detailed list of requirements from Friendship Tours.
+If you think there’s a slight difference between our cases, I advise you to go check this detailed list of requirements from Friendship Tours.